josh0xA/Pantheon/README.md

 </p>

 ## About Pantheon
-Pantheon is a GUI application that allows users to display information regarding network cameras in various countries as well as a live-feed for non-protected cameras.
+Pantheon is a GUI application that allows users to display information regarding network cameras in various countries as well as an integrated live-feed for non-protected cameras.

 ### Functionalities
 Pantheon allows users to execute an <strong>API</strong> crawler.
 There was original functionality without the use of any API's (like Insecam), but Google TOS kept getting in the way of the original scraping mechanism.